ritou/p5-Crypt-Password-StretchedHash/README.md

 Generates stretched password hash with hash information.

+- $params{password}

+    This is password string.

+- $params{hash\_info}

+    This is a hash information.
+    You have to inherit [Crypt::Password::StretchedHash::HashInfo](http://search.cpan.org/perldoc?Crypt::Password::StretchedHash::HashInfo).

 ## verify\_with\_hashinfo( %params ) : Int

 Verifies stretched password hash with hash information.
 This compares the value of $params{password\_hash} with the generated using crypt method.

+- $params{password}

+    This is password string.

+- $params{password\_hash}

+    This is hashed password to be compared.

+- $params{hash\_info}

+    This is a hash information.
+    You have to inherit [Crypt::Password::StretchedHash::HashInfo](http://search.cpan.org/perldoc?Crypt::Password::StretchedHash::HashInfo).

 # LICENSE